learn-academy-2023-bravo/week-2-assessment-Bjohnwell/interview-questions.md

 (Language from the source)
 Iteration, in the context of computer programming, is a process wherein a set of instructions or structures are repeated in a sequence a specified number of times or until a condition is met.

+(My interpretation:) You keep doing the thing till something changes.

 1. What is the difference between a function and a method?